Practical Ways to Manage Stress: Gentle Tips and Reflections

 Stress tip #1 Pace yourself

-Stress tip #2 Make space
+Stress tip #2 Make Space by Dropping the Right Plates

 Stress tip #3 Ask for help